MoCapAnything V2: End-to-End Motion Capture for Arbitrary Skeletons: Method

 \subsubsection{The Ill-Posedness of Pose-to-Rotation Mapping}

-Recovering joint rotations from positions alone is fundamentally ill-posed.
-Rotations are always expressed relative to a skeleton's rest pose and a choice of local coordinate frames.
-Geometrically, the rest pose fixes the \emph{origin} of each joint's local frame, but not its \emph{axes}: the same positional trajectory can be expressed by many different rotation sequences under different axis conventions, even before accounting for bone-axis twist (the rotation about a bone's longitudinal axis), which joint positions do not constrain at all.
-Conditioning on rest pose alone, which is the static-geometry signal used in prior arbitrary-skeleton work~\cite{mocapanythingv1}, therefore supplies only the coordinate origin, and the learning target $\mathbf{R} = f(\mathbf{P}, \mathbf{o})$ remains multi-valued; directly learning it leads to unstable convergence and temporally inconsistent predictions.
-To make P$\to$R learnable, we need an explicit axis anchor in addition to the rest-pose origin.
-In the next subsection we show that a single reference pose--rotation pair from the target asset provides exactly that.
+Joint rotations are always defined relative to a skeleton's rest pose and a choice of local coordinate frames.
+Geometrically, the rest pose fixes the \emph{origin} of each joint's local frame, but not its \emph{axes}: the same positional trajectory can be expressed by many different rotation sequences under different axis conventions, and bone-axis twist is unconstrained by positions altogether.
+Conditioning on rest pose alone, the static-geometry signal used in prior work~\cite{mocapanythingv1}, therefore supplies only the origin, leaving the learning target $\mathbf{R} = f(\mathbf{P}, \mathbf{o})$ multi-valued and difficult to learn directly.
+To make P$\to$R learnable, we need an explicit axis anchor; we show below that a single reference pose--rotation pair from the target asset provides exactly that.